To support public health efforts, Biocept is performing COVID-19 testing.

-Biocept follows the FDA and CDC recommended swab-based SARS-CoV2 collection method using a oropharyngeal collection (OP) to collect an upper respiratory specimen.
+Biocept follows the FDA and CDC recommended swab-based SARS-CoV2 collection method using a nasopharyngeal collection (NP) or oropharyngeal collection (OP) to collect an upper respiratory specimen.
 Once the specimen is obtained it should be placed in a collection media provided by your healthcare provider.
-Click here to view the specimen collection instructions.

 How are the specimens shipped?

 The collected specimen must be stored at 4-25°C and shipped with a gel pack to reach our processing site within 72 hours of the specimen being obtained.
 If a delay in testing or shipping is expected, freeze specimen at -70 °C or below and ship overnight on dry ice.
 Upon request, Biocept will arrange for the specimen to be shipped to its facility.